-9.3.1 Fume incinerators, thermal recovery units, air pollution control devices, or other devices shall be permitted to be installed in ducts or hoods or to be located in the path of travel of exhaust products where specifically listed for such use.

-9.3.1.1 Fume incinerators, thermal recovery units, air pollution control devices, and/or other devices installed in ducts or hoods shall comply with the following:

-- (1) The clearance requirements of Section 4.2 - (2) Hood construction requirements in Section 5.1 - (3) Exhaust duct construction complying with Chapter 7 - (4) Simultaneous operation requirements in 10.3.1 - (5) Access panels or doors complying with Chapter 7 - (6) In-line fans complying with 8.1.2.1
+- 9.3.1 Fume incinerators, thermal recovery units, air pollution control devices, or other devices shall be permitted to be installed in ducts or hoods or to be located in the path of travel of exhaust products where specifically listed for such use. - 9.3.1.1 Fume incinerators, thermal recovery units, air pollution control devices, and/or other devices installed in ducts or hoods shall comply with the following: - (1) The clearance requirements of Section 4.2 - (2) Hood construction requirements in Section 5.1 - (3) Exhaust duct construction complying with Chapter 7 - (4) Simultaneous operation requirements in 10.3.1

-VENTILATION CONTROL AND FIRE PROTECTION OF COMMERCIAL COOKING OPERATIONS
+Copyright 2018 National Fire Protection Association (NFPA®).
+Licensed, by agreement, for individual use and download on 08/21/2018 to Fire Suppression Services Inc for designated user FSS.
+No other reproduction or transmission in any form permitted without written permission of NFPA®.
+For inquiries or to report unauthorized use, contact licensing@nfpa.org.

-9.3.1.2 Equipment listed for reduced clearances shall be listed in accordance with ANSI/UL 1978.

-9.3.1.3 Equipment shall have space provided to all access panels or doors for the safe removal and servicing of control devices, such as filters, electrostatic precipitator cells, and odor control media beds, and for cleaning of the equipment housing.

-9.3.2 Downgrading other parts of the exhaust system due to the installation of approved devices, whether listed or not, shall not be allowed.

-9.3.3 Any equipment, listed or otherwise, that provides secondary filtration or air pollution control and that is installed in the path of travel of exhaust products shall be provided with an approved automatic fire-extinguishing system, installed in accordance with the fire-extinguishing system manufacturer's instructions, for the protection of the component sections of the equipment, and shall include protection of the ductwork downstream of the equipment, whether or not the equipment is provided with a damper.

-9.3.3.1 Filter media used in secondary filtration or air pollution control units and not complying with 6.2.3 shall have fire protection that is adequate for the filter media being used in accordance with the fire-extinguishing system manufacturer's instructions.

-9.3.4 If the equipment provides a source of ignition, it shall be provided with detection to operate the fire-extinguishing system protecting the equipment.

-9.3.5 Where a cooking exhaust system employs an air pollution control device that recirculates air into the building, the requirements of Chapter 13 shall apply.

-9.3.6 Equipment commissioning report(s) shall be provided for other equipment installed.
+- (5) Access panels or doors complying with Chapter 7 - (6) In-line fans complying with 8.1.3.1 - 9.3.1.2 Equipment listed for reduced clearances shall be listed in accordance with ANSI/UL 1978. - 9.3.1.3 Equipment shall have space provided to all access panels or doors for the safe removal and servicing of control devices, such as filters, electrostatic precipitator cells, and odor control media beds, and for cleaning of the equipment housing. - 9.3.2 Downgrading other parts of the exhaust system due to the installation of approved devices, whether listed or not, shall not be allowed. - 9.3.3 Any equipment, listed or otherwise, that provides secondary filtration or air pollution control and that is installed in the path of travel of exhaust products shall be provided with an approved automatic fire-extinguishing system, installed in accordance with the fire-extinguishing system manufacturer's instructions, for the protection of the component sections of the equipment, and shall include protection of the ductwork downstream of the equipment, whether or not the equipment is provided with a damper. - 9.3.3.1 Filter media used in secondary filtration or air pollution control units and not complying with 6.2.3 shall have fire protection that is adequate for the filter media being used in accordance with the fire-extinguishing system manufacturer's instructions. - 9.3.4 If the equipment provides a source of ignition, it shall be provided with detection to operate the fire-extinguishing system protecting the equipment. - 9.3.5 Where a cooking exhaust system employs an air pollution control device that recirculates air into the building, the requirements of Chapter 13 shall apply. - 9.3.6 Equipment commissioning report(s) shall be provided for other equipment installed.